 The educational programs and services consist of language training and test preparation courses, pre-school education, primary and secondary school education and online education.
-Tuition is generally paid in advance and is initially recorded as deferred revenue.
-Revenue is recognized proportionately as the instruction is delivered over the period of the course for the course fees collected for enrollment in the language training and test preparation courses and online education or ratably over the corresponding academic year for the school fees collected for enrollment in the pre-school education and primary and secondary school education, and is reported net of business taxes, VAT and refunds.
-Students are entitled to a short term trial period which commences on the date the course begins.
+Each contract of educational programs and services is accounted for as a single performance obligation which is satisfied proportionately over the service period.
+Tuition is generally collected in advance and is initially recorded as deferred revenue.
 Refunds are provided to students if they decide within the trial period that they no longer want to take the course.
-After the trial period, if a student withdraws from a class, usually only those collected but unearned portion of the fee is available to be refunded.
-Refunds have been insignificant for the years ended May 31, 2016, 2017 and 2018..
+After the trial period, if a student withdraws from a class, usually only those unearned portion of the fee is available to be returned.
+Historically, we haven't had material refund.
+We recognize the revenue, net of VAT and surcharges from the educational programs and services proportionately when the services are delivered.